dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 Note the last `https` header value which is required to inform the servlet container that the request is coming over HTTPS.
-In order for Tomcat to properly produce `Location` URL headers using HTTPS you also need t o add two other parameters to the Connector in the Tomcat `server.xml` file:
+In order for Tomcat to properly produce `Location` URL headers using HTTPS you also need to add two other parameters to the Connector in the Tomcat `server.xml` file:

 ```xml
 <Connector scheme="https" proxyPort="443" />